SunTzusTeacher/Linux-Basics/README.md

 # Linux-Basics
 A basic Linux guide for beginners starting from zero.
+Utilized Kali GNU/Linux Rolling Release 2023.03.
 Exersises based on Occupy the Webs Linux Basic's for Hackers.